Proxmox Changes

 of problems.
 Instead, the most recent and successful recommendation has been to

 use nginx to redirect traffic on port 80 and 443 to port 8006.
-Below is
+Below is the

-the configuration created at /etc/nginx/conf.d/proxmox.conf
+configuration created at /etc/nginx/conf.d/proxmox.conf after clearing the

-the files /etc/nginx/conf.d/default
+files /etc/nginx/conf.d/default and /etc/nginx/site-enabled/default.

 upstream proxmox {